 with your room steward (low in rank on the ship, but the most important as far

-as you are concerned) you can put an extra tip in an envelop with his name on it
+as you are concerned) you can put an extra tip in an envelop with his/her name on it

-and leave it with the Purser's office or in your cabin.
-We love our cabin
+and leave it with the Purser's office or on the desk in your cabin when we

 stewards.
 They are always very friendly and anxiously try to please us.
 Ask them

 nicely and you will get their best service.
 They are always friendly, and quick